Every year, the list of touring bikes gets shorter.

 Needless to say, the resulting bike turned into a bit of a Frankenstein’s monster.

-The second time was very different.
+The second time in 2015 was very different.

 Why?
 Well, I had almost a decade of adventure cycle touring and bikepacking experience to go on, with all the daily maintenance, tweaking, repairing and rebuilding that entails.